pnt1234/CSE840/Fall2022/syllabus-Fall2022.md

 You will meet the objectives listed above through a combination of the following activities in this course:
 - Attend and participate in the discussion during lecture.
-- Complete the quizzes, homework assignments, exam, and project.
+- Successfully complete the quizzes, homework assignments, exam, and project.

 ### Course Requirements:
 -	Access to [Desire2Learn](https://d2l.msu.edu) (D2L) and [Piazza](https://piazza.com/msu/fall2022/cse840/home).